reijjo/rust-todo/client/README.md

 Run tests with `bun run test`

-- If you want to see the text coverage run `bun run test:cover`
+- If you want to see the test coverage run `bun run test:cover`